-I am submitting herewith a dissertation written by Joshua R. New entitled "Visual Analytics Techniques for Interactive Exploration of Scientific Data".
+I am submitting herewith a dissertation written by Joshua R. New entitled "Visual Analytics for Relationships in Scientific Data".
 I have examined the final electronic copy of this dissertation for form and content and recommend that it be accepted in partial fulfillment of the requirements for the degree of Doctor of Philosophy, with a major in Computer Science.

 Dr. Jian Huang, PhD Advisor

 We have read this dissertation and recommend its acceptance:

 Dr. Elissa Chesler

 Dr. Michael Langston

 Dr. Lynne Parker

 Accepted for the Council:

 Carolyn R. Hodges, Vice Provost and Dean of the Graduate School